AbhishekGhosh/preconnect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds preconnect link relation type to indicate an origin that will be used to fetch required resources as described in W3C Working Draft.
+Adds preconnect crossorigin link relation type to indicate an origin that will be used to fetch required resources as described in W3C Working Draft.

 == Description ==